The first developer-oriented translation tool

 WEBAPP_SENTRY_DSNnone The public Sentry DSN used to collect Webapp runtime errors

 Various login providers are included in Accent using Ueberauth to abstract services.Variable Default Description

-DUMMY_LOGIN_ENABLEDnone If specified (or no other authentication configs are provided), the password-less authentication (with only the email) will be available.
+DUMMY_LOGIN_ENABLEDnone If specified, the password-less authentication (with only the email) will be available.

 If you want to send emails, you’ll have to configure the following environment variables:Variable Default Description